-In Shannon's information theory [15] (which would be better, as Floridi [16] among many others suggests, to be termed "Mathematical Theory of Communication"), there is an intuitive connection between the information conveyed by an event (a message in a context of communication) and the surprise generated when such an event occurs.
+In Shannon's information theory [14] (which would be better, as Floridi [15] among many others suggests, to be called as the Mathematical Theory of Communication), there is an intuitive connection between the information conveyed by an event (a message in a context of communication) and the surprise generated when such an event occurs.
 Specifically, the information conveyed in a message is inversely related to the probability of occurrence of this message.
-Usually, the probability of occurrence is interpreted as the unexpectedness of the receiver regarding that message, or uncertainty before receives it.
+Usually, the probability of occurrence is interpreted as the unexpectedness of the receiver regarding that message, or her uncertainty before she receives it.

-In Shannon's theory, information can only be defined when there is both a sender and a receiver.
-It doesn't deal at all with the semantic aspect between them, that is, the meaning of a message as intended either by the sender or the receiver.
-On the contrary, it is a purely quantitative approach to the technical problem of communication, namely in the quantitative definition of correctly transferring, as many symbols as possible, at the fastest possible rate, from the sender to the receiver, via a given communication channel.
-Shannon relies upon a quantitative measure of the amount of information contained in a sequence of symbols.
-Therefore, assuming that there is a sender and a receiver and that the former is a binary source producing a number of symbols.
-Then, before the symbols are communicated, the receiver has uncertainty as to the amount of symbols the device would have produced.
+It should already be obvious that in Shannon's theory information can only be defined when there is both a sender and a receiver.
+However, it doesn't deal at all with the semantic aspect between them, that is, the meaning that a message may raise in the sender or the receiver.
+On the contrary, it is a purely quantitative approach to the technical problem of communication, namely in the quantitative definition of correctly transferring, as much as possible symbols, in an as fast as possible rate, from the sender to the receiver, via a given communication channel.
+To do that, Shannon needed a quantitative measure of the amount of information contained in a sequence of symbols.
+Therefore, assuming that there is a sender and a receiver and the former is a binary source producing a number of symbols, before the symbols be communicated, the latter would have an uncertainty as she wouldn't know which symbol the device would have produced.
 Thus, the amount of units of information produced by a sender S communicating a message M from a set of messages consisting of N equiprobable messages, equals the number H of binary decisions needed in order to select a particular message from them.
-Formally, it can be stated as:
+Formally, we may say that